 Watson made an impact immediately when he arrived on campus, playing in eight games as a freshman and going 4-1 in games where he threw at least nine passes.
 The lone loss came against the defending-national champion Florida State Seminoles.

-His sophomore season, he led Clemson to a perfect regular-season record and ACC Championship, beating Oklahoma in the Orange Bowl during the first game of the College Football Playoff, and then lost to Alabama in the National Championship game.
-He passed for 4,109 yards, 35 touchdowns and 13 interceptions while also rushing 1,105 yards and 15 touchdowns and was named a Consensus All-American.
+His sophomore season, he led Dabo Swinney’s Clemson Tigers to a perfect regular-season record and ACC Championship, beating Oklahoma in the Orange Bowl during the first game of the College Football Playoff, and then lost to Alabama in the National Championship game.
+He passed for 4,109 yards, 35 touchdowns and 13 interceptions while also rushing 1,105 yards and 15 touchdowns and was named a Consensus All-American and ACC Offensive Player of the Year.

 Watson’s junior season was even more impressive, passing for 4,593 yards, 41 touchdown and 17 interceptions with 629 yards and nine touchdowns on the ground, finishing second in the Heisman Trophy voting to just Lamar Jackson.